pslergy/flutter-ble-messaging-demo/README.md

 # Flutter BLE Messaging Demo

-Peer-to-peer messaging between smartphones using Bluetooth Low Energy (BLE).
+Peer-to-peer messaging between smartphones using **Bluetooth Low Energy (BLE)**.

-Offline communication without internet.
-Includes chunked transfer and message framing protocol.

-A simple peer-to-peer messaging demo using Bluetooth Low Energy (BLE).

-Two smartphones can connect directly and exchange messages without internet.
+This demo shows how two phones can connect directly and exchange messages **without internet** using a custom BLE messaging protocol.

-This project demonstrates a basic BLE transport layer that can be used for offline messaging, device communication, or mesh networking experiments.
+The project demonstrates a lightweight BLE transport layer that can be used for:

+* offline messaging
+* IoT device communication
+* mesh networking experiments
+* peer-to-peer data exchange

 ---